 Weather Climate

-Describes the state of the Describes the weather of

-atmosphere at a given a specific area over a
+Describes the state of the atmosphere at a given Describes the weather of a specific area over a

-time. long period of time (30
+time. long period of time (30 years).

-years) .

 Weather is measured

-over a short period .
-When talking about

-climate, scientists look at
+over a short period.
+When talking about climate, scientists look at wind patterns,

-wind patterns,

-The weather in an area temperatures, the

-changes all the time. temperature of the

-surface of the ocean,
+The weather in an area changes all the time. temperatures, the temperature of the surface of the ocean, and precipitation.

-and precipitation.

-The climate in an area

-does not change.
+The climate in an area does not change.